wldyd920/Epsilon-Dropout/README.md

 Weight_Dropout(more dataset) 4.ipynb
 Main updates:
    Added 2 more datasets to compare.
 (Fashion_MNIST, CIFAR-100)

 2023/04/18
 SMD1.ipynb
-Implementation of Shape-Memory Dropout
+Implementation of Shape-Memory Dropout.
-experiment has been done on FMNIST
+experiment has been done on FMNIST.
+save: (mask during training, accuracy of training batch)
+use : top_k mask (k=1) after half of the total_epoch
+Result: Fashion_MNIST: 92.01%

+2023/04/18
+SMD2.ipynb
+Change of which accuracy to save, where to use.
+save: (mask during training, training loss) use : top_k mask (k=10),